Andrea Bonior (that's BONN-yer!) is a best-selling author, speaker, professor, and licensed clinical psychologist.

 She’s made a career of translating the science of psychology into meaningful, real-life change, and it’s taken her from therapy rooms to classrooms, from convention rooms to newsrooms, and everywhere in between.

-She is a keynote speaker on relationships, motivation, and emotional health, and is the longtime voice behind the mental health advice column “Baggage Check” for the Washington Post, which appears in several additional newspapers nationwide.
+She is a keynote speaker on relationships, motivation, and emotional health, and is the longtime voice behind the mental health advice column “Baggage Check” for the Washington Post, which appears in several additional newspapers nationwide and now includes a live weekly live chat.

-Dr. Andrea is a featured expert psychologist for several media outlets, and she blogs for Psychology Today and The Huffington Post.
+Dr. Andrea is a featured expert psychologist for several media outlets, and her "Baggage Check" column-- now with live weekly chats for the Washington Post-- is now in its fourteenth year.

 She maintains a part-time private therapy practice outside of Washington, DC, where she lives with her husband, three children, and a huge Black Lab(ish!) dog who just wants a belly rub.